 Formula is runny and easy to blend on the skin; it’s called super-blendable for a reason.
 I apply it using a paddle brush for better coverage.
 I wouldn’t recommend using a damp beauty blender with this one because it will just thin out the formula even more; unless that’s what you’re going for.
 It’s lightweight and I don’t feel like I’m wearing foundation when I have this on.

 I got mine in the shade W4 Natural Beige, a medium beige with yellow undertone.
-It’s a half step lighter than my skin tone, but it does oxidize a tad bit, making it an almost perfect match for my medium yellow skin.
-Finish is like my skin but better.
+It’s a half step lighter than my skin, but it does oxidize a bit, making it a perfect match for my medium skin tone.
+Finish is like my-skin-but-better.
 Coverage is light but buildable to a medium.
-It evens out the tone, but it cannot conceal dark spots.
+It evens out the skin tone, but it cannot conceal dark spots.

 Left: with 2 layers of foundation.
 Right: Set with Coty Airspun translucent powder

 From afar, my skin looks flawless.
 But up close, you’ll see that it actually emphasizes my huge pores!
-To remedy this, I make sure to exfoliate and use a pore blurring primer underneath like the ELF Poreless Primer.
-It is photogenic under natural lighting, but it does have a white cast on flash photography due to its Titanim Dioxide (SPF 17) content.
+That’s because the formula is too thin.
+To remedy this, I make sure to exfoliate and use a pore blurring primer underneath like the Innisfree No Sebum Blur Primer.
+It is photogenic under natural lighting, but it does have a white cast on flash photography due to its Titanium Dioxide (SPF 17) content.

 It does feel a little tacky and I noticed that it takes a while before it sets on my skin.
 It isn’t the best when it comes to oil control.
-On a humid day, I begin to oil up after 4 hours even when I’m in an air conditioned room.
+On a humid day, I begin to oil up at the 4-hour mark, even when I’m in an air-conditioned room.
 I could just imagine how my skin would end up looking when I stay outdoors for long hours!
 It also has a lot of product transfer when I blot with a tissue paper even despite setting and baking it with the Coty Airspun powder.
-Do take note that I have oily skin, but my skin is a little bit on the drier side now, probably because of the colder weather.
+I am usually oily, but my skin is a little bit on the drier side now (probably because of the colder weather), which is why I am loving this foundation at the moment.

 Do I like this product?
 Yes, because it’s lightweight and the finish is perfect for the natural makeup look that I always go for.
 I like the fact that it doesn’t look like I’m wearing foundation when I have this on.
 And again, my skin is a little bit dry at the moment and I find that this is the most forgiving foundation I have right now that doesn’t cake up.
 All my other foundations have a matte or demi-matte finish and they tend to look cakey on me now for some reason.